Wheelock, North Dakota

 Wheelock is a ghost town in Wheelock Township, Williams County, in the northwestern part of the U.S. state of North Dakota.
 In 1938, the Federal Writers' Project found a population of 115 in Wheelock.
 In the 1990 census, the population was 23.
 All census population figures after 1990 are estimates.
-The town was disincorporated in 1994, and now is reverting to the elements.
+The town was disincorporated in 1994.

 History

 Wheelock was founded in 1902 along the transcontinental rail line of the Great Northern Railway.
 The name comes from Ralph W. Wheelock, an editorial writer with the Minneapolis Tribune who wrote favorably about the site.